 I hold a Ph.D. in Economics from the University of Louvain, Louvain-la-Neuve, as well as a M.Sc. in Economics from the London School of Economics.
 Prior to my position at IPAG Business School I worked as an economist for the Central Bank of Luxembourg and held a postdoctoral position at Ecole Polytechnique in Paris.
 My research has been published in peer-reviewed journals such as European Economic Review, Journal of Environmental Economics and Management, American Journal of Agricultural Economics, Journal of Economic Dynamics and Control, and Oxford Economic Papers.
 I am also a co-editor of Environmental & Resource Economics.
-I write at www.ingmarschumacher.com.
+I write at www.ingmarschumacher.com and the Sustainable Future Policy Lab.
+I regularly contribute to newspapers or magazines, and give public talks and courses and provide consulting or policy advice.

 2007 Ph.D. in Economics, Université de Louvain, Louvain-la-Neuve, Belgium.